zbchristian/simple-GPS-Data-Server/tcp_udp_http_bridge/Readme.md

 Configure Devices
 -----------------
+Devices are configured by defining regular expressions to match the incoming data (ASCII string or binary data) to the corresponding information (time, date, latitude etc).
+Binary data are converted to a HEX string.

 The configuration file `devices.config` is mainly in JSON format ("key", value pairs), but with comment lines "//" and some special keywords (see below).
 The messages from devices are matched using regular expressions (case insensitive).